European Lawyers practising in the UK

 A full exemption may be granted if you can show that, under the rules applicable to your Swiss professional title, your firm has professional indemnity cover for the office in England and Wales, and that this cover is in all respects equivalent to the conditions and extent of cover required under our rules.

 A partial exemption may be granted if you can show that there is cover under your home insurance, but the equivalence is only partial.

-Notepaper, emails and website.
+Notepaper, emails, and website

-Part 5: Becoming a solicitor
+Part 6: REL becoming a solicitor

 Your registration as an REL will be cancelled upon your being admitted as a solicitor.

-- you maintain an office, branch or agency in the UK, through which you carry on your professional activities and at which you maintain a regular personal presence, or
+- you maintain an office, branch, or agency in the UK, through which you carry on your professional activities and at which you maintain a regular personal presence, or

-- you are employed as a lawyer, and your ordinary place of employment is in the UK
+- you are employed as a lawyer, and your ordinary place of employment is in the UK.

 You may be practising on a permanent basis, and are therefore required to register with a competent authority, irrespective of whether you are practising as a manager, a consultant or an employee in private practice, or as an in-house lawyer in the employment of a non-lawyer business or organisation.